VC

 Quick Answer

-The median Series B post-money valuation in 2025 is $150–200M for B2B SaaS on a $30–40M check — down roughly 40% from the 2021 peak of $250–400M.
+As of the latest data, the median Series B post-money valuation is $150–200M for B2B SaaS on a $30–40M check — down roughly 40% from the 2021 peak of $250–400M, though Carta's Q1 2026 data shows Series B pre-money valuations up 17.2% year over year.
 AI-native companies command a 2–3x premium, closing at $300–500M post-money.
 Founders typically dilute 18–22%.
 Most investors require $5–10M ARR, >100% NRR, and a clear path to $50M ARR before leading a Series B.

 This is the new normal.
 The founders who are still anchoring to 2021 peak comps when entering Series B conversations are wasting their own time and burning trust with investors who have watched the market reprice in real time.
-The good news is the bar is clear, the data is clean, and the investors who are writing Series B checks in 2025 are doing so with genuine conviction — not FOMO capital.
+The good news is the bar is clear, the data is clean, and the investors who are writing Series B checks in 2026 are doing so with genuine conviction — not FOMO capital.

 Based on Carta State of Private Markets 2025, PitchBook US VC Valuations Report Q4 2024, and CB Insights data, here is where the market has settled for Series B post-money valuations, check sizes, and dilution by company type.